Face Ace – How it began……

-I didn’t do much painting for a long time, you know how it is, life takes over.
-I continued to travel and eventually settled in beautiful Hebden Bridge.
+I didn’t do much painting for a long time, you know how it is, life takes over and I continued to travel, eventually settling in beautiful Hebden Bridge.

-I still thought about how I had enjoyed face painting and every now and again I would reach for the paints for fancy dress.
+Thoughts of how I’d enjoyed face painting would surface from time to time and I’d always reach for the paints for fancy dress.

 An idea is born!

 After becoming a mum, I gladly gave up my dreary call centre job in Halifax so I could spend more time with my young son.

 It was important to me to be around him but how would we manage financially without my full time job?
 It’s an issue faced by many families.

 One day, sat in a play gym pondering uninspiring job options over a latte, I had a light-bulb moment!